hyunwoongko/openchat/README.md

 - chatting with DialoGPT on terminal.
 - The model size must be one of the [small, medium, large].
 - type '/exit' if you want to exit dialogue.
+- type '/clear' if you want to clear all histories

 ```python
 >>> from dialobot_chat import DialoGPT